Design Thinking Enables Customer Centricity

 - Decision making based on aesthetics.

-- The overall emotional appeal the product or service presents.
+- The overall emotional appeal of the product or service presents.

 A CULTURAL REVOLUTION